Detecting charge transfer at defects in 2D materials with electron ptychography: Methods

 For the multislice simulations, the DFT potential was calculated from the all-electron charge density converged with GPAW, as described previously~\cite{susi_scattering_factors}.
 For the IAM, the potential was taken to be a superposition of individual tabulated atomic potentials, as parametrized by Lobato~\cite{lobato}.
 A lateral real-space sampling of 0.05~\AA\ has been used for both potentials as well as a perpendicular slice thickness of 1.0~\AA.

-Thermal diffuse scattering was included by running DFT-based velocity-Verlet molecular dynamics (MD) with a time step of 2~fs, initialized with a Maxwell-Boltzmann temperature of 300~K and thermalized for 100 time steps.
-Ten MD frozen-phonon snapshots were generated by saving the converged electron density every 50 time steps, and data sets averaged over the ensemble.
+Thermal diffuse scattering was included by running DFT-based velocity-Verlet molecular dynamics (MD) with a timestep of 2~fs, initialized with a Maxwell-Boltzmann temperature of 300~K and thermalized for 100 timesteps.
+Ten MD frozen-phonon DFT-potential snapshots were generated by saving the converged electron density every 50 timesteps, and datasets averaged over the ensemble.
+Although more images would likely be required for full convergence of an atomically thin material, the cost of DFT/MD for large supercells is high and considering the small effect of TDS on the phase ratios, this does not affects our conclusions.

 4D-STEM simulations were carried out using the multislice approach as implemented in the open-source package \textit{ab}TEM~\cite{abtem}.
-All simulation parameters were set to the experimental parameters, including the convergence angles and the dose per area (simulated as Poisson noise).
+All simulation parameters were set to the experimental parameters, including the convergence angles and the electron dose per area simulated as Poisson noise of the diffraction patterns.
+To estimate statistical variation caused by the limited dose, multiple randomly noised datasets were analyzed as indicated in the main text.
 The reciprocal-space sampling was 0.06~\AA$^{-1}$.
-For ADF, we note that DFT and IAM models produce essentially identical contrast.
+For ADF, we note that DFT and IAM potentials produce essentially identical contrast.